dugmendio/ESP8266-Maker-Webhook/README.md

 # ESP8266-Maker-Webhook
-Calls a webhook from ESP8266 over software serial.
+Calls a webhook from ESP8266 over Arduino Uno software serial.

 ## Setup:
 - Add network to the configuration strings.